-The Regulations of the Audit Committee at Elecnor stipulate that the Committee's functions include setting up and supervising a mechanism to allow employees and other people associated with the Company, such as Directors, shareholders, vendors, contractors or subcontractors, to report potentially significant irregularities, including those of a financial, accounting-related or any other nature, in connection with the Company and which they notice within it or its Group.
+The Regulations of the Audit Committee at Elecnor stipulate that the Committee's functions include setting up and supervising a mechanism to allow employees and other people associated with the Company, such as Directors, shareholders and other financial investors, customers, vendors, contractors or sub-contractors, to report potentially significant irregularities, including those of a financial, accounting-related or any other nature, in connection with the Company and which they notice within it or its Group.
 This mechanism must guarantee confidentiality and, in any event, provide for cases where the reporting can be made anonymously, protecting the rights of the whistle-blower and the person reported, while they regularly receive information on its functioning and can propose any appropriate action to improve the mechanism and lessen the risk of irregularities going forward.